Devil at the Crossroads

 But Farfarello, the devil who bought Logan’s soul, isn’t ready to drag him down to Hell quite yet.
 He’s just spent six years working his ass off to whip a bluesman into shape, and he refuses to let that—or the opportunity for more sinful pleasures with Logan—go to waste.

-Available on Riptide Publishing Website.
+Available on Riptide Publishing Website and Amazon

 Logan Hart never imagined death would find him this way—alone in an old hotel room, a Marlboro in his mouth, his soul heavy in his chest, waiting for the devil to come rip him to shreds.